dassio/chatlogger/README.md

 1. Monitors for new Cursor chat conversations
 2. Saves them to the `.chatlogger` directory in your workspace
 3. Updates the Chat History view in the Explorer panel
+4. Generates `.chatlogger/latest_conversation_since_git.json` with all new messages since the last git commit

 ### Viewing Conversations